Tips for Safe Hiking with your Dog in Big Bear Lake

 - Pet-safe insect repellent

-- Dog booties for hiking in rough terrain
+- Dog booties for hiking in rough terrain and on hot asphalt

 And make sure that if you Pack It In, you need to also Pack It Out!
 Protect our environment and do not leave trash, excrement or other debris in the wilderness.

 In the warmer months, rattlesnakes can pose a threat to dogs - and humans! - out on the trails.
 It’s worth investing in rattlesnake aversion training to help protect your pooch from snake attacks.
 Here are some snake info and aversion training websites to get you started: